akazemian/personal_profile/_pages/about.md

 Prior to this, I received my bachelor's degree from the Integrated Engineering program at the University of British Columbia.

-Outside of academics, I’m passionate about all things nature, playing tennis (though I'm still learning) and trying new things.

 Here is my <a href="https://akazemian.github.io/cv/">CV</a>!